A Sojourn in Southeastern Arizona

 Days 7 & 8: The Chiricahuas

-From Bisbee or Sierra Vista, head northeast to Chiricahua National Monument and Cochise Stronghold.
-At the former, hike part or all of the Heart of Rocks Trail, which is one of the most memorable hikes in the state.
+From Bisbee or Sierra Vista, head northeast to Chiricahua National Monument, in the Coronado National Forest.
+Hike part or all of the Heart of Rocks Trail, which is one of the most memorable hikes in the state.
 If you have an interest in Western history, save time for the 3-mile round-trip hike to Fort Bowie National Historic Site.
 You'll be hiking with the ghosts of Apaches, soldiers, and stagecoach travelers.
 On your last day in the area, visit the remote Amerind Foundation Museum, which has an outstanding collection of Native American artifacts and is set amid huge granite boulders in Texas Canyon.
 On your way back to Tucson, be sure to detour south from Benson to Kartchner Caverns State Park.
 The caverns here are among the most spectacular in the country.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.